vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 ]
 ```

-This is **pretty verbose** and that's why it is recommended to use [unplugin-vue-router](https://github.com/posva/unplugin-vue-router) to make this **completely automatic**: it will automatically generate the routes with the symbols and loaders.
+This is **pretty verbose** and that's why it is recommended to use [unplugin-vue-router](https://github.com/posva/unplugin-vue-router) to make this **completely automatic**: the plugin generates the routes with the symbols and loaders.
 It will also setup the navigation guard when creating the router instance.
 When using the plugin, any page component with **named exports will be marked** with a symbol to pick up any possible loader in a navigation guard.
+The navigation guard checks every named export for loaders and _load_ them.

 When using vue router named views, each named view can have their own loader but note any navigation to the route will trigger **all loaders from all page components**.